adnan172203/sql-test/README.md

   }
 }

-- finally import test-db.sql into database for dummy data
+- finally import provided test-db.sql into database for dummy data
 ```